andrewt0301/hse-acos-course/docs/part1ca/12_MMIO/lecture.md

 Solve the following tasks and submit them into Ejudge:

-1. _FullRainbow_.
+1. ##### FullRainbow.

    Write a program that fills `RARS Bitmap Display` with vertical stripes of equal width (+1 pixel), which are painted with the specified colors.
-   The colors are input as decimal numbers one per a line.
+   The colors are input as decimal numbers one per a line until `0` is met.
    `0` means the end of the input and is not considered as a color.
    The total number of colors is `N <= 100`.